rilshok/pdf2a5/README.md

 - `--dpi` `DPI` (optional integer): The resolution in dots per inch (DPI) for rendering images.
 The default value is 300 DPI, because this provides excellent quality when printing on A4 paper, but does not result in an excessively large output file size.
 - `--batch` `BATCH_SIZE` (optional integer): The number of pages to be included in each batch.
 The default value is 4, as A5 booklets printed on 80 g/m² A4 paper are easy to fold when they consist of 4 sheets (16 A5 pages).
 - `--workers` `WORKERS` (optional integer): The number of worker processes to use for parallel processing.
 The default value is 4.
+- `--shift` `SHIFT` (optional float): The distance in millimeters by which A5 page sides will be shifted toward the nearest short side of the A4 sheet.
+Useful when you need to increase the distance at the fold of the sheet.
+Negative values can also be used.